In this Article

-The signs of very oily skin are having greasy, shiny skin within a short time of cleansing.
+The signs of very oily skin are greasy, shiny skin within a short period after cleansing.
 Looking after very oily skin takes the same regime of skincare for oily skin as outlined above.

 Don’t be tempted to cleanse your skin more than twice a day, as this can dehydrate the skin, and cause the skin to produce even more sebum that will make the skin even oilier.

 Oily Skin with Large Pores and Blackheads

 Having oily or very oily skin can mean that your pores become enlarged (and so produce excess sebum) and blocked, forming blackheads.